 Tell great stories by creating high-quality animated visualizations, animatics, and cinematics more easily and with more camera control.
-You can cut between multiple cameras, trim, and reorder animated clips nondestructively—leaving the original data unchanged.
+Cut between multiple cameras, trim, and reorder animated clips nondestructively—leaving the original data unchanged.

 Create better skinned characters with more realistic deformations.
-Avoid “bowtie” or “candy-wrapper” effects in which the mesh loses volume as deformers are twisted or pivoted, most common in characters’ shoulders or wrists.
+Avoid “bow-tie” or “candy-wrapper” effects, in which the mesh loses volume as deformers are twisted or pivoted, which can commonly occur in characters’ shoulders or wrists.
 This new option in the Skin modifier enables you to paint the amount of influence skinning has on a surface; use it where you need it, and taper off to linear skinning where you don’t.

 The enhanced Populate crowd animation feature offers increased artistic control, better realism, and improved usability.
 Give characters more convincing walking, jogging, passing, turning, and seated behaviors.
 Control more aspects of character generation to influence their outcome.
-Save textures for reuse and customization, and for network sharing and rendering.
+Save textures for reuse, customization, and network sharing and rendering.
 Customize Populate through an SDK (software development kit).

-Add life to creatures and simulate fluidic effects.
-Choose from Freeform, Affect Region, Bend, Displace, Lattice, Mirror, Noise, Physique, Push, Preserve, Relax, Ripple, Shell, Slice, Skew, Stretch, Spherify, Squeeze, Twist, Taper, Substitute, XForm, and Wave modifiers.
+Add life to creatures and simulate fluidic effects with Freeform, Affect Region, Bend, Displace, Lattice, Mirror, Noise, Physique, Push, Preserve, Relax, Ripple, Shell, Slice, Skew, Stretch, Spherify, Squeeze, Twist, Taper, Substitute, XForm, and Wave modifiers.
 World Space modifiers operate atop the modifier stack and bind objects to animated world conditions, such as surfaces, forces, fields, and deflections.
-Use animated deformers on particles, other geometry types.
+Use animated deformers on particles and other geometry types.